TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          cause faster page loading.
 Together with removeDefaultJS = external it will significantly lower web site traffic.

-         The default value depends on the compatibility mode (see Tools>Install>Update wizard):
+         The default value depends on the compatibility mode (see the Update wizard under Tools > Install):

          *compatibility mode < 4.0: 0*